Country music: Fifth generation (1990s–2000s)

 In the early-mid-1990s, country western music was influenced by the popularity of line dancing.
 This influence was so great that Chet Atkins was quoted as saying, "The music has gotten pretty bad, I think.
 It's all that damn line dancing."
 By the end of the decade, however, at least one line dance choreographer complained that good country line dance music was no longer being released.
 In contrast, artists such as Don Williams and George Jones who had more or less had consistent chart success through the 1970s and 1980s suddenly had their fortunes fall rapidly around 1991 when the new chart rules took effect.
 Country influences combined with Punk rock and alternative rock to forge the "cowpunk" scene in Southern California during the 1980s, which included bands such as the Long Ryders, Lone Justice and the Beat Farmers, as well as the established punk group X, whose music had begun to include country and rockabilly influences.
 Simultaneously, a generation of diverse country artists outside of California emerged that rejected the perceived cultural and musical conservatism associated with Nashville's mainstream country musicians in favor of more countercultural outlaw country and the folk singer-songwriter traditions of artists such as Woody Guthrie, Gram Parsons and Bob Dylan.
-Earle, in particular, had both country and college rock audiences.
+Steve Earle, in particular, had both country and college rock audiences.
 In 1986, he opened for both country singer Dwight Yoakam and alt-rock band, the Replacements.
 Yoakam also cultivated a fanbase spanning multiple genres through his stripped-down honky-tonk influenced sound and performances at Los Angeles punk rock clubs.
 These early styles merged around 1990, when Uncle Tupelo released an influential debut album No Depression.
 The album is widely credited as being the first alt-country album, and inspired the name of No Depression magazine, which principally covered the new genre.
 Darius Rucker, frontman for the 1990s pop-rock band Hootie & the Blowfish, began a country solo career in the late 2000s, one that to date has produced five albums and several hits on both the country charts and the Billboard Hot 100.
 Singer-songwriter Unknown Hinson became famous for his appearance in the Charlotte television show Wild, Wild, South, after which Hinson started his own band and toured in southern states.
 Other rock stars who featured a country song on their albums were Don Henley (who released Cass County in 2015) and Poison.